cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Editing the Data

 Our application is visually working right now, yet it is not interactive.
 An important aspect of the Cardstack Framework is its built-in Editor for adding, editing, or deleting data from an application.
-To enable this editing mode, go to the `cards/main-board/addon/templates/isolated.hbs` and paste:
+To enable this editing mode, go to the `cardhost/app/templates/application.hbs` and paste this at the very top:

 ```html
 {{#mock-login as |login|}} <button {{action login}}>Edit Content</button>{{/mock-login}}
 ```
-just before the `<br><br>`.

 Now, if you run the app again, and click on the `Edit Content` button, you will see a purple button appear on the right hand corner.
 If you click on that, you can display the Editor component, but you won't be able to make any edits until we have added some Grants.

 The {{#mock-login}} helper is a built-in helper for enabling the Editor while you are developing the app locally.
 To set up real authentication and authorization, please visit the [Cardboard](https://github.com/cardstack/cardboard) for more details.